AwardOfSky/CUDA-Fast-Sort/README.md

   <img src="graphs/benchmark_128bit.png" width="55%" />
 </p>

-Because of CUB's input preserving requirement, sorting this many 128-bit elements is not doable, as workspace memory exceeds available VRAM, resulting in OOM.
+Disclaimer: Here we are not comparing with CUB's DoubleBuffer, meaning the input preserving requirement makes it so that sorting this many 128-bit elements exceeds available VRAM, resulting in OOM.
 Standard deviations for CUB seem to hint towards less jitter than rsort for this scenario.
 Again, further scaling tests are needed in order to assert this.

 ### TL;DR